See Part 1 first!

 (0.52mm + 0.48mm + 0.5mm + 0.48mm) / 4 = 0.495mm

-That is, the average thickness of the walls is off by 0.005mm
+That is, the average thickness of the walls is off by 0.005mm, which is

 likely within the margin of error for these digital calipers.
 Hopefully, this